Skip to Content

 Do you drink a sugar-sweetened beverage every day?
 If so, you may be increasing your risk for experiencing heart disease or a stroke, according to a 2020 study reported in the Journal of the American Heart Association.

 “Sugar has several negative effects on the heart and arteries,” says Dr. Oleg Chebotarev, a Cardiologist with ThedaCare Cardiovascular Care.
-“Eating foods or drinking beverages that contain added sugar can lead to high blood pressure, chronic inflammation and higher cholesterol and triglyceride levels, all of which can contribute to heart disease.”
+“Eating foods or drinking beverages that contain added sugar can lead to high blood pressure, chronic inflammation, and higher cholesterol and triglyceride levels.
+These can all contribute to heart disease.”

 Common Culprits

-Common sugar-sweetened beverages Americans consume include regular soda (not sugar-free), fruit-flavored drinks (not 100% fruit juice), sports and energy drinks, sweetened water, and coffee and tea with added sugar.
+Common sugar-sweetened beverages Americans consume include regular soda (not sugar-free), fruit-flavored drinks (not 100% fruit juice), sports and energy drinks, and coffee and tea with added sugar.

-These drinks may be sweetened with several types of added sugars, including brown sugar, corn sweetener, corn syrup, dextrose, fructose, glucose, high-fructose corn syrup, honey, lactose, malt syrup, maltose, molasses, raw sugar, or sucrose.
+These drinks may be sweetened with several types of added sugars.
+These include brown sugar, corn sweetener, corn syrup, dextrose, fructose, glucose, and high-fructose corn syrup, to name a few.

-One 12-ounce can of regular cola contains 9 teaspoons (36 grams) of sugar — the American Heart Association’s limit for how much added sugar men should consume each day.
+One 12-ounce can of regular cola contains 9 teaspoons (36 grams) of sugar.
+That’s the American Heart Association’s limit for how much added sugar men should consume each day.
 Women and children should only consume 6 teaspoons (25 grams) of added sugar per day.

 Adverse Effects